turingschool/curriculum-site/module4/projects/tech_challenges/index.md

 ### Paired Challenges

 You will be assigned either a partner or a small group.
 Start by coordinating who will be the problem solver and who will be the observer first.
 The problem solver will then work through the challenge in the designated amount of time.
 The observer should be participating and taking notes for feedback.
 Once the time is completed, the observer should share feedback.
 Switch roles and repeat with a new problem.

+Be sure to add any reflections to your notes.

 <section class="call-to-action">
 #### Problem Solver Outline